- What Do We Do?

 What would you do if your company suddenly lost 10% of its revenue?
-That scenario may seem unlikely, but unexpected events and outcomes are almost a guarantee in business.
+That scenario may seem unlikely, but unexpected events and outcomes are nearly guaranteed in business.
 So, the question becomes, “How can we use our insights and historical data to better foresee these surprises?”

-Too many businesses get into trouble because they don’t have well-designed contingency plans, or perhaps don’t have any plans at all.
+Too many businesses get into trouble because they don’t have well-designed contingency plans, or perhaps no backup plan whatsoever.
 Those that do have a business planning process in place often focus only on things like sales projections and ignore potential negative events that they’d rather not think about.
 Contingency planning is a powerful tool because it helps uncover weaknesses so that they can be proactively addressed, which ensures that a company can rally quickly when things go off course.

-We define contingencies as products or services that have been researched, developed, and cost-justified, and are ready to be activated on very short notice.
+We define contingencies as products or services that have been researched, developed, and cost-justified, ones that are ready to be activated on very short notice.
 Based on this definition, consider what you would do if one of your biggest customers suddenly went out of business?

 The four types of planning for a sustainable business are: